adi1090x/polybar-themes/README.md

 ## FYI

-- you may need to edit these config files, incase you want to change the position, size etc.
+- You may need to edit these config files, incase you want to change the position, size etc.
 - Scripts and fonts also included in this repo.
 - More themes will be added by time.